redis/redis-doc/commands/lrange.md

 @return

-[Multi bulk reply][1], specifically a list of elements in the specified range.
+@multi-bulk-reply, specifically a list of elements in the specified range.